udacity/pdsnd_github/README.md

 ### Post your work with github
 Replace the Project Title

-### will use bikeshare data of second project to upload on github
+### will use bikeshare data of second project to upload on github, but excluding the csv files
 Describe what your project is about and what it does

 ### bikeshare.py